cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 Now we better save this image of the Master so that our Workers will know how to run fourier without compiling it.

-Here is a script that submits fourier jobs to the queue using qsub a number of times:
+Here is a script that submits multiple fourier jobs to the job queue:

 ```
 qsub /home/ec2-user/fourier 137 0
 qsub /home/ec2-user/fourier 137 1